CENÆ

 The right time for a Breakthrough

 Different climate extremes can interact and result in compound extremes with a larger socio-economic impact than the sum of their individual components.
-In CENÆ (compound Climate Extremes in North America and Europe: from dynamics to predictability) my research group and I aim to provide a breakthrough in our understanding of the drivers and predictability of compound climate extremes, and illuminate how climate change may affect these two aspects.
-This will be achieved through an interdisciplinary approach, blending machine-learning, dynamical systems theory, numerical modelling and atmospheric physics.
-We specifically focus on wintertime wet and windy extremes in Europe, with the additional occurrence of (near-)simultaneous cold spells in North America.
+In CENÆ (compound Climate Extremes in North America and Europe: from dynamics to predictability) my research group and I aim to provide a breakthrough in our understanding of the drivers and predictability of cold, wet and windy compound climate extremes in North America and Europe, and illuminate how climate change may affect these extremes.
+In a companion ERC Proof-of-Concept Grant, we have also worked on the socio-economic impacts of these extremes.

-How do atmospheric planetary waves, extratropical cyclones and other atmospheric phenomena modulate compound extremes?
+How does the stratosphere, atmospheric planetary waves, extratropical cyclones and other atmospheric phenomena modulate compound extremes?

 We are Looking for Ambitious Young Scientists

 CENÆis hiring both Ph.
 D.s and postdoctoral researchers.
-We are looking for candidates with a wide range of expertise, from meteorology to applied mathematics to numerical modelling and more!
+We are looking for candidates with a wide range of expertise, from meteorology to applied mathematics, numerical modelling and more!

 Uppsala University: A leader for interdisciplinary climate science